You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 Those express passes start at $90 per person per day, and only go up on busy days.
-You'll probably find that getting one of the expensive hotel rooms (that includes the express passes) doesn't cost you any more than if you got a cheaper hotel and purchased the passes separately, and you get to stay in a nicer room!
+You'll probably find that getting one of the expensive hotel rooms (that includes the express passes) doesn't cost you much more than if you got a cheaper hotel and purchased the passes separately, and you get to stay in a nicer room!

 At Another Hotel (off property)

 Staying off property doesn't always have the same benefits as staying on property (like avoiding parking fees and getting free express passes).

 My best money saving tip is staying near by the parks so that you can Uber to and from them.

 Last time I was there, this saved us $10 in one day.
 That's almost a meal in the park! 😂